It has been a couple of years but I am back in Chesterfield Inlet for Christmas.

 Today, is 17 years since I last saw my youngest daughter. 💔

-I have no idea where she is now, I have no idea where she is now.
+I have no idea where she is now, I have no idea who she is now.

 I hope the life she has is as she wanted.